-The U.S. market for PRINT magazines in 2013 was $ 24.6 billion.
+The U.S. market for PRINT magazines is expected to climb to 24.7 billion dollars by 2019.
 And every magazine needs a cover.
 Every cover needs a designer.

 You will create two covers.
 Both covers should be setup as separate documents with the following settings:

 size: 8.5 x 11 (or 11 X 8.5)

 The first cover design offers a great deal of freedom.
 The cover will feature YOU and may also follow in the footsteps of other magazines that focus on ONE person.

 Layout source: choose an existing magazine cover and imitate/steal/honor their layout.
 Take advantage of the years of design expertise that went into that magazine cover and apply it to your own design.

 Magazine focus: it’s you and…what?
 Lifestyle, news, skateboarding.

 Magazine title: it has to be school appropriate otherwise your choice.
 Do you go with your name?
 BIFF?
 ALPHONSE?
 Or what you are?
 SKATER ARTIST GAMER?

 Cover image: the main image must be you.
 If focus of the magazine is all about your outdoor lifestyle then you should Photoshop yourself climbing El Capitan.

 Cover stories: 1 main story, three to five minor stories, two teasers.
 Use buzz words to capture reader’s attention.
 Pull quotes (fake) to add to your cover.